-o Choice of approach
+Choice of approach

-The project evidences the NPV analyses considering the investment of biodigester and flaring installation and O&M for scenario without and with generation of electricity with biogas.
+The project applies a NPV analyses considering the investment for the biodigester and flaring installation and O&M costs without and with generation of electricity with biogas.
 All farms were analyzed proportionally to the swine population and consequent biodigester size.